Skip to main content

 Answer: False.

 What you will need is privacy.
-Your health care provider will call you from a private setting such as their office or an empty appointment room, according to the U.S. Department of Health and Human Services.
-You’ll want to find a private space where you feel safe to openly discuss your health concerns.
+Your healthcare provider will call you from a private setting such as their office or an empty appointment room, according to the U.S. Department of Health and Human Services.2 You’ll want to find a private space where you feel safe to openly discuss your health concerns.

 Private locations for your appointment include: